Econ Market Research

 • Lack of Hands-On Experience

 Another limitation is not being able to extend hands-on tutoring and immediate feedback, which remains an integral element of cooking classes.
-Compared with traditional, offline cooking schools, online courses would not provide face-to-face learning experiences, the immediacy, or individual mentorship some cooks need to really learn cooking.
+Compared with traditional, offline cooking schools, online courses would not provide face-to-face lea ing experiences, the immediacy, or individual mentorship some cooks need to really lea cooking.
 Online sites will be able to mimic cooking by playing videos or providing live demonstrations but cannot recreate this in real practice.
 This is because people who are less experienced in the kitchen require direct guidance to improve their techniques, which is a limitation in an online-only environment and reduces the appeal of such platforms for beginners.

 Opportunities Insights